andraugust/andraugust.github.io/quantum-3.md

 ## 1. The Free Particle

 Conceivably the simples particle to model is one with no forces acting on it.
 This is the so-called _free particle_.
-Without forces there is no potential, so the Hamiltonian is
+Without forces the Hamiltonian is

 $$
 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}
 $$

+Note that mass is treated as a fixed parameter, instead of as an operator like position or momentum.
+The reason is that mass, as far as has been experimentally shown, doesn't have measureable uncertainty associated with it, instead, it behaves like charge in the sense that it's an intrinsic propert of the particle, independent of measurement.

-Plugging this into the GSE gives
+Plugging $$\mathbf{H}$$ into the GSE yields the free particle PDE

 $$
 i\hbar\frac{\partial \psi(x,t)}{\partial t} = -\frac{\hbar^2}{2m} \frac{\partial^2 \psi(x,t)}{\partial x^2}
 $$

-This has the form of a diffusion equation with a complex coefficient, which we'll show gives rise to wave-like solutions that spread out over time.
+This has the form of a diffusion equation but with a complex coefficient, which we'll show gives rise to wave-like solutions that spread out over time.

 Separation of variables is used to solve the PDE.
 The result can be written several ways: